California sheephead: Description

-Semicossyphus is Greek; semi means half and kossyphos means a kind of fish.
-Pulcher is the Latin word for beautiful.
-In French, the fish is called the labre Californien, and in Spanish it is called the vieja de California.

 Biology

 The California sheephead lives in kelp forests and rocky reefs, where it feeds on sea urchins, molluscs, lobsters, and crabs.
 Fertilized eggs are released into the water column and hatch, resulting in planktonic larva.

 Like many wrasse species, sheephead are protogynous.
 All are born female, and the largest individuals become male due to hormonal changes triggered by social cues.
 The two sexes have extremely different appearances, so this transition is among the most dramatic among the wrasses.
 Because only large individuals are male, setting minimum catch sizes has made populations mostly female, with a negative effect on population sizes.

 Distribution and habitat

 Home ranges in California sheephead vary greatly, and this variability can be attributed to differences in habitat shape (embayment versus contiguous coastline) and to natural habitat boundaries (deep, sandy expanses).
 It is found in rocky-reef areas 54% of the time, and within those areas, a greater percentage of daytime is found in high relief areas.
 Although their home ranges are thought of as particularly well defined, the size and fidelity may vary ontogenetically and seasonally and with habitat availability.
 Sheephead home ranges are relatively small, and the fish have a very high site attachment.
 They may select rocky areas with kelp most often due to the increased habitat complexity, which likely offers additional feeding opportunities and potential refuge from large predators.
 Sheephead generally are considered mainly a rocky-reef and kelp-bed associated species, but they occasionally frequent sand habitats in foraging forays.